 Where can I smoke at Ayodhya Airport?

 Smoke in the open air outside the terminal, away from doorways and other people.
-Smoking inside the enclosed terminal carries a fine of about 200 rupees.
+Smoking inside the enclosed terminal is not permitted under Indian law, so finish your cigarette landside before you clear security.

 Can I vape at Ayodhya Airport (AYJ)?